wkumari/draft-vandergaast-edns-client-subnet/README.md

    The IANA is requested to update the reference ("draft-ietf-dnsop- edns-client-subnet") to refer to this RFC when published.

+8. DNSSEC Considerations

+   The presence or absence of an [RFC6891] EDNS0 OPT resource record containing an ECS option in a DNS query does not change the usage of the resource records and mechanisms used to provide data origin

-Contavalli, et al.      Expires September 8, 2015              [Page 12]
+Contavalli, et al.      Expires September 8, 2015              [Page 14]

 Internet-Draft        Client Subnet in DNS Requests           March 2015

-8. DNSSEC Considerations

-   The presence or absence of an [RFC6891] EDNS0 OPT resource record containing an ECS option in a DNS query does not change the usage of the resource records and mechanisms used to provide data origin authentication and data integrity to the DNS, as described in [RFC4033], [RFC4034] and [RFC4035].
+   authentication and data integrity to the DNS, as described in [RFC4033], [RFC4034] and [RFC4035].
 OPT records are not signed.

+   Use of this option, however, does imply increased DNS traffic between any given Recursive Resolver and Authoritative Nameserver, which could be another barrier to further DNSSEC adoption in this area.

 9. NAT Considerations